I've been thoroughly happy to be with you, and I so appreciate it.

 It's been a joy to join you from Proud Affiliate WBAP Dallas Fort Worth.

-Everybody's heard of a million different congressmen, and Joe's obviously well known around here.
+Everybody's heard of a million different congressmen, and Joe's obviously well-known around here.

-But there is a gap between how much power someone has and how much influence they have, and how well known they are.
+But there is a gap between how much power someone has and how much influence they have and how well known they are.

-And um and as Nancy Pelosi brings that flawed bill uh to the floor, you will be hearing the name Joe Barton.
+And as Nancy Pelosi brings that flawed bill to the floor, you will be hearing the name Joe Barton, and you'll be hearing him try to prevent the wreckage of the American economy that would result.

-And uh just the it's kind of funny.
+And just it's kind of funny.

 And just the other day, Joe had a line that I just thought I would share.

-To the phones, uh 1-800-282-2882.
+To the phones, 1-800-282-2882.

 Let's go to Gainesville, Georgia.